ysyk2021/the-power-of-purpose-how-to-set-and-achieve-meaningful-goals/src/chapter-9-3.md

-Chapter: Strategies for Achieving Sustained Success through a Practice of Purpose-Driven Goal Setting
+Strategies for Achieving Sustained Success through a Practice of Purpose-Driven Goal Setting
 =====================================================================================================

 Introduction